 The last lines of a story should pack a punch.
-List different story genres and discuss the different emotions each might evoke, for example, a reader of a horror story might feel nervous or uneasy if the story ends on a spooky scene.
+List different story genres and Did you know? discuss the different emotions each might evoke, for example, a reader of a horror story might feel nervous or uneasy if the story ends on a spooky scene.
 Ask your writers what emotions they want a reader to feel at the end of their story and challenge them to craft a final line that creates that feeling.

 Build your own story in your very own copy of the Write Your Best Story Ever!
-Notebook and My Best Short Story in 500 words.
-Calling all teachers
+Notebook and My Best Short Story in